 As the day began to pick up more traction, in 2012 American Express encouraged all small business owners to take charge and promote their business.
 The credit card company offered small business owners free, personalized ads to spread across the web.
 That year, an estimated $5.5 billion was spent across the nation at independent businesses.
 By 2013, neighborhoods began celebrating the day, pledging support to the local businesses and organizations.

 Participation in Small Business Saturday continues to grow year after year.
-As 2015 came around the corner, more than 95 million people shopped at small businesses on Small Business Saturday, an eight percent increase from 2014.
+By 2015, more than 95 million people shopped at small businesses on Small Business Saturday, an eight percent increase from 2014.
 In 2015, spending reached $16.2 billion.
-This year, the numbers are expected to increase again as more consumers continue to care just as much about the shopping experience as the gifts that they are purchasing.
+In 2016, Small Business Saturday reached record highs with 72 percent of U.S. consumers aware of the day and an estimated 112 million shoppers.
+2017 marked the eighth year for Small Business Saturday and saw an estimated spend of $12.9 billion.
+This year, the numbers are expected to rise as more consumers continue to care just as much about the shopping experience as the gifts they’re purchasing.

 For small business owners, their business is not just a business.
 To them, it is an extension of who they are.
 Giving the local businesses within your community a chance is crucial to not only their survival, but to give them an opportunity to win you over as a customer.

 This year, step out of your comfort zone and stop by your local bakery, restaurant, coffee shop, or boutique and support your neighborhood store rather than shopping a national chain.
 Shopping local matters because it affects the entire community.
 More money spent at local stores means more money stays within the community.
 This not only helps schools and other organizations through taxes, but small businesses are usually the organizations that support local sports teams, charities and events.
 The community wins as a whole, but the individuals that took a chance and made their dream a reality win as well.